maurandco/contract/contract.md

 ### Dormancy

-This project will be considered dormant if we don't receive any communication from you by phone, email, mail, or in person after [ DORMANCY DURATION ], or if any pending invoices become overdue.
+This project will be considered dormant if we don't receive any communication from you by phone, email, mail, or in person after two weeks, or if any pending invoices become overdue.
 At that point, all work will stop immediately and deliverables will be held until communication is re-established and payment is made in full.

 ### Legal stuff